SSDD-2025/Grupo-16/README.md

 >[!IMPORTANT]
 >We have the guarantee that ID's are no repeated even when deletions are made because we use `@GeneratedValue(strategy = GenerationType.AUTO)` over every ID.
 This strategy does not recycle IDs.
 If the strategy changes, then deletion methods should also be changed.

+## License
+This project follows the Apache 2.0 license regulations.
+For more information you can consult it [Here](LICENCE).